pauloguerraf/verndale-coveo-starter/README.md

 The following available tasks can be used:

-- Scaffold a new page - `create-page`
+- Scaffold a new page - `yarn create-page`
-- Scaffold a new module - `create-module`
+- Scaffold a new module - `yarn create-module`
-- Scaffold a new javascript module - `create-js`
+- Scaffold a new javascript module - `yarn create-js`
-- Scaffold a new react module - `create-react`
+- Scaffold a new react module - `yarn create-react`

 ---